-The Webix library supplies over 40 fully customizable components to help you build interfaces of different kinds, nicely present data and work with it.
-There're also multiple controls and specific features to make your applications good-looking and user-friendly.
+The Webix UI library supplies over 70 fully customizable widgets to help you build interfaces of different kinds, nicely present data and work with it.
+There are also multiple controls and specific features to make your applications good-looking and user-friendly.

-Layouts help to organize your web page, define its overall look-and-feel.
+Layouts help you to organize your web page, define its overall look-and-feel.
 You can arrange the content in columns and rows, divide it into groups and control through navigation or animation.

-Html-oriented components supply handy means for using habitual HTML elements in an application.
+HTML-oriented widgets supply handy means for using habitual HTML elements in an application.
 There you can specify HTML templates, inline frames, forms etc.

 Back to top

 To see a complete list of extension widgets and find out details on their use, please, go to the chapter - UI Extensions.